CEAMTEAM/ceamteam/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

 1. On the left navigation menu click “Tables”.
 2. Find the table which you need and copy the shortcode.
 3. Paste the shortcode into your post or page and Data Tables Generator by Supsystic will automatically create table on your page.
 Important!
-Shortcode must be inserted in a text editor page, and not in the visual.
+Shortcode must be inserted in a text editor page, and not in the visual environment.

 = Our plugins =